chickendinosaur/objectpool.js/README.md

 Throughout the process of getting to a base api while maintaining the key points laid out here my knowledge of the inner workings of JavaScript as well as more fluent ways to approach creating objects has grown ten-fold.
 A lot of gears were broken and .js files were harmed during the making of this project.
 If you learned something useful or happen like this project feel free to throw me a star to show your appreciation.
 Thank you!

-See Usage below for examples.
+For examples, see Usage below.

 ---